 Where is the data stored and how secure is it?

-All sensitive user transaction data at rest (XML) is stored in the Transaction Management solution database as encrypted BLOB values.
+All sensitive user transaction data at rest (XML) is stored in the solution’s database which is encrypted.
 The data is encrypted with the Advanced Encryption Standard (AES) algorithm using 256-bit key and Cipher Block Chaining (CBC).

-Read access to our Transaction Management solution database is limited to a few highly privileged Transaction Management solution administrators.
+Read access to the solution database is limited to a few highly privileged solution administrators.